WiIIManidis/agentwill/docs/phases.md

 ## Overview

 Will operates in phases.
-Each phase represents a stage of business maturity and unlocks a different cost configuration — campaign costs, MVP development costs, growth factors, and success probabilities all scale with phase.
+Each phase represents a stage of business maturity and unlocks a different cost configuration â campaign costs, MVP development costs, growth factors, and success probabilities all scale with phase.
 Phase is determined automatically by current MRR, with one exception: Exit Prep is triggered manually.

 ```
 $0          $100        $1,000      $10,000     $25,000     $50,000
-│           │           │           │           │           │
+â           â           â           â           â           â
-Seed ───► Pre-Seed ───► Series A ───► Series B ───► Series C ───► IPO ───► Exit Prep
+Seed ââââº Pre-Seed ââââº Series A ââââº Series B ââââº Series C ââââº IPO ââââº Exit Prep
-                                                                              ▲
+                                                                              â²
                                                                      Manual trigger only
 ```